-After the rich and scrumptious festive foods, all I want is some simple, light, healthy and easy one pot meal.
-Today I am going to share one such recipe – Vegetarian Jambalaya with left over rice, yes I prepared it with left over rice.
-According to wiki, Jambalaya is a dish of Louisiana origin of Spanish and French.
-For me it reminded me of vegetable and rajma pulao.
-I served this with tortilla chips and it became a filling and a complete meal.
+After the rich and scrumptious festive foods, all I want is some simple, light, healthy and comfortable one-pot meal.
+Today I am going to share one such recipe – Vegetarian Jambalaya with leftover rice, yes I prepared it with leftover rice.
+According to the wiki, Jambalaya is a dish of Louisiana origin of Spanish and French.
+For me, it reminded me of vegetable and rajma pulao.
+I served this with tortilla chips, and it became a filling and a complete meal.

 A short break for Diwali snacks and sweets.
 What do you do during a movie break?
 But some popcorn and start the movie again right?
 I am doing the same thing too.
 A Popcorn Break today.

 When you are watching a movie you need something to munch and sip.
 What’s better than homemade popcorn?
 Theatre or home, Tea or soda – popcorn goes well with any combo.
 This recipe is called Popcorn Ole.
 It seems it is a very popular Mexican street food.
 It pretty much has all the flavors.
 Tangy, spicy and creamy with a bit of sweet – oh yum.